Skip to main content

 Specify:

-• <ip_address_1> — The IP address of the first port on the network card.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Port IP address;
+• <ip_address_1> – IP address of the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Port IP address;

-• <iscsi_target_ip_address_2> — IP address of the second iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2;
+• <iscsi_target_ip_address_2> - IP address of the second iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2;

-• <ip_address_2> — The IP address of the second port on the network card.
-You can view it in control panel: from the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Port IP address.
+• <ip_address_2> – IP address of the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Port IP address.

-15. Configure authentication on the iSCSI target through iSCSI interfaces:
+15. Configure authentication on the iSCSI target via iSCSI interfaces:

 $iusr="<username>"